kiranbakale/AMI-Readme/docs/environment_provision.md

 However, this can be changed via the `ami_id` setting in the [module's environment config file](#configure-module-settings-environmenttf).
 [Refer to the AWS docs on how to find the specific AMI ID you require](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

-:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+, RHEL 8 and Amazon Linux 2 images at this time.
+:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+, Debian 11, RHEL 8 and Amazon Linux 2 images at this time.

 :exclamation:&nbsp; **{-After deployment, this value shouldn't be changed as this would trigger a full rebuild (as it's treated as the base disk) and lead to data loss-}**.
 [Upgrading the OS should be done directly on the machines via their standard process](environment_upgrades.md#avoid-changing-machine-os-image).